KiraDiShira/OAuth2/CommonClientVulnerabilities/Readme.md

 ```

 If an attacker is able to place even a simple link to this target page (data/feed/api/user.html) then the Referer header will disclose the access token.

+## Native applications best practices

+Historically, one of the weaknesses of OAuth was a poor end-user experience on mobile devices.

+To help smooth the user experience, it was common for native OAuth clients to leverage a `web-view` component when sending the user to the authorization server’s authorization endpoint (interacting with the front channel).
+A `web-view` is a system component that allows applications to display web content within the UI of an application.
+The `web-view` acts as an embedded useragent, separate from the system browser.

+Unfortunately, the web-view has a long history of security vulnerabilities and concerns that come with it.
+Most notably, the client applications can inspect the contents of the web-view component, and would therefore be able to eavesdrop on the end-user credentials when they authenticated to the authorization server.

+Since a major focus of OAuth is keeping the user’s credentials out of the hands of the client applications entirely, this is counterproductive.
+The usability of the web-view component is far from ideal.
+Because it’s embedded inside the application itself, the web-view doesn’t have access to the system browser’s cookies, memory, or session information.
+Accordingly, the web-view doesn’t have access to any existing authentication sessions, forcing users to sign in multiple times.

+Native OAuth clients can make HTTP requests exclusively through external useragents such as the system browser (as we have done in the native application we built in chapter 6).
+A great advantage of using a system browser is that the resource owner is able to see the URI address bar, which acts as a great anti-phishing defense.
+It also helps train users to put their credentials only into trusted websites and not into any application that asks for them.

+In recent mobile operating systems, a third option has been added that combines the best of both of these approaches.
+In this mode, a special web-view style component is made available to the application developer.
+This component can be embedded within the application as in a traditional web-view.
+However, this new component shares the same security model as the system browser itself, allowing single-sign-on user experiences.
+Furthermore, it isn’t able to be inspected by the host application, leading to greater security separation on par with using an external system browser.

+In order to capture this and other security and usability issues that are unique to native applications, the OAuth working group is working on a new document called “OAuth 2.0 for Native Apps.”18 Other recommendations listed in the document include the following:

+- For custom redirect URI schemes, pick a scheme that is globally unique and which you can assert ownership over.
+One way of doing this is to use reversed DNS notation, as we have done in our example application: `com.oauthinaction.mynativeapp:/`.
+This approach is a good way to avoid clashing with schemes used by other applications that could lead to a potential authorization code interception attack.

+- In order to mitigate some of the risk associated with authorization code interception attack, it’s a good idea to use Proof Key for Code Exchange (PKCE).
+We’ll discuss PKCE in detail in chapter 10.

+These simple considerations can substantially improve the security and usability of native applications that use OAuth.